Adriana Corral: As Long as Life Endures

 About the Artist

 Corral received her MFA from the University of Texas at Austin and completed her BFA at the University of Texas at El Paso.
 She was invited to attend the 106th session of the Working Group on Enforced and Involuntary disappearances at the United Nations in Geneva, Switzerland (2015) and awarded the Joan Mitchell Foundation Emerging Artist Grant (2016).
 Corral attended the McDowell Residency (2014), Künstlerhaus Bethanien Residency in Berlin, Germany (2016), the International Artist-in-Residence at Artpace (2016) in San Antonio, Texas, Artist-in-Residence at the Joan Mitchell Center (2018), New Orleans, Louisiana, and an Artist-in-Residence at Ballroom, Marfa (2024).
 Corral was an Artist Fellow at Black Cube, A Nomadic Art Museum (2017), an Artist Research Fellow at Archives of American Art and History at the Smithsonian Institution (2018), selected for the Latinx Artist Fellowship funded by the Andrew W. Mellon Foundation and the Ford Foundation (2021) and a Planet Texas 2050 Artist Fellow at the University of Texas at Austin (2023-24).
-Corral is the recipient of the Houston’s Artadia Award (2019), Harpo Foundation (2020) and her exhibitions include Suffering from Realness (MASS MoCA, 2019-2020), Bodies of Knowledge (New Orleans Museum of Art, 2019), Prospect 5: Yesterday we said tomorrow (2020-2022), Eyes of the Skin (Lehmann Maupin Gallery, 2023), Tongues of Fire (Ballroom Marfa, 2023), Unflagging: Futures, (Ballroom Marfa, 2024) and Hidden Histories (Museum of Fine Arts, Houston, 2023-25).
+Corral is the recipient of the Houston’s Artadia Award (2019), Harpo Foundation (2020) and exhibitions include, Suffering from Realness, MASS MoCA (2019-2020), Bodies of Knowledge, New Orleans Museum of Art (2019), Prospect 5, Yesterday we said tomorrow (2020-2022), Eyes of the Skin, Lehmann Maupin Gallery (2023), Tongues of Fire, Ballroom Marfa (2023), Unflagging: Futures, Ballroom Marfa (2024), Hidden Histories, Museum of Fine Arts, Houston (2023-26), Just a Dream; THE HOLE/IN MEMORY (FOR JOE CAMPOS TORRES), MASS MoCA, North Adams, Massachusetts, As Long as Life Endures, Blaffer Art Museum and Colorado Springs Fine Arts Center at Colorado College (2026/27).